WebAssembly/component-model/design/mvp/CanonicalABI.md

 *Writable* ends are never passed across component boundaries and are instead added directly to the `handles` table, along with a paired readable end, via the `{stream,future}.new` built-ins.
-Stream and future readable and writable ends are represented by the following 4 concrete classes (kept distinct for `isinstance` type-testing purposes) which share a common `End` base class. `End` itself derives `Waitable` which means that stream and future ends can be added to waitable sets and waited on via `waitable-set.wait` or `callback` event loop.
+Stream and future readable and writable ends are represented by 4 concrete classes: `{Readable,Writable}{Stream,Future}End`.
+These 4 classes derive 2 common `{Stream,Future}End` base classes which themselves derive a common `End` base class.

+The `End` base class derives `Waitable` which means that stream and future ends can be added to waitable sets and waited on via `waitable-set.wait` or the `callback` event loop.
+Each `End` maintains its own independent state that reflects what *that end* is currently doing or has done and is used to enforce that each end upholds its respective end of the stream/future control-flow communication protocol.
 ```python
 class End(Waitable):
   class State(Enum):